fabuidesu/scuola22-23/inglese/dorian-gray.md

 On the evening before his 38th birthday, Dorian runs into Basil who warns him about the scandalous stories circulating about him.
 Dorian says he keeps a diary of his soul and he leads his friend to look at the portrait.
 Basil is horrified from its monstrous ugliness.
 Dorian reminds Basil of the wish he made.
 Later, Dorian stabs[^2] Basil to death.

+Dorian contacts Alan Campbell, a scientist with whom he used to be very close and blackmails him into getting rid of Basil's corpse.

 [^2]: accoltella